The Current League Constitution and Rules

 - Officers & Management

-- The League will be administered by an Executive Committee consisting of the following officers.
+- The League will be Governed by an Executive Committee consisting of the following officers.

 Chairman, Vice-Chairman, General Secretary, Safeguarding Officer, Registration Secretary, Disciplinary Secretary, Fixture Secretary, Competitions Secretary, Referees Appointment Secretary, Treasurer, Communications Officer and Honorary President (“the League Officers”).

-- The officers of the League will be elected annually at the AGM by a Management Committee comprised of the Club Secretaries of Member Clubs (or another Club official nominated by the relevant Club Secretary) and the League Officers.
+- The officers of the League will be elected annually at the AGM by the Club Secretaries of Member Clubs (or another Club official nominated by the relevant Club Secretary) and the League Officers.

-- Each member of the Management Committee will have one vote i.e. one vote per officer and one vote per club.
+- Each member of the Executive Committee will have one vote i.e. one vote per officer and one vote per club.
 Votes will be reckoned on a simple majority basis.